benmepham/benmepham.github.io/_posts/2020-05-03-testing-github-pages-locally-docker.md

 ---
-title: "Testing a GitHub Pages site with the Minimal Mistakes theme locally using Docker"
+title: "Testing a GitHub Pages site (Minimal Mistakes) locally using Docker"
 categories:
   - blog
 ---

 I wanted to test this site locally so I don't have to push to GitHub every time I want to modify or change part of my site.
 I also want to be able to try new things out without breaking the live site.
 I didn't want to have to mess around installing Jekyll and Ruby, so instead, I decided I would like to be able to run the site inside a Docker container.

 After researching this, I chose Bret Fisher's [jekyll-serve](https://hub.docker.com/r/bretfisher/jekyll-serve) image as it worked out of the box with the [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) theme I am using.

 Just create a docker-compose.yml file in the directory of your GitHub Pages site: